-The information was accurate when this post was published, but double-check the details before heading out!
+As always, double-check the details before heading out!

 Try a new park.
-Enjoy free parking at Oxbow and Blue Lake regional parks, Broughton Beach, M. James Gleason Memorial Boat Ramp and Chinook Landing Marine Park on three days this month: January 1, 16 and 20.
+Enjoy free parking at Oxbow and Blue Lake regional parks, Broughton Beach, M. James Gleason Memorial Boat Ramp and Chinook Landing Marine Park on three days this month: January 1, 18 and 21.

 Make a craft.
 Don’t feel like venturing out?
 Try one of these crafts at home.

 Get cooking.
 Try one of our kid-friendly recipes.

 Give back.
 Celebrate the legacy of Dr. Martin Luther King, Jr. by volunteering together as a family.
 Hands On is a great place to look for volunteer opportunities.
 You can also check out our compilation of ongoing volunteer opportunities appropriate for kids.

 Make like Ramona.
 Head to Northeast Portland for a self-guided Ramona Quimby walking tour.
 Walk by her school, Beverly Cleary’s house, and even the spot where Ramona’s boots got stuck in the mud in Ramona the Pest.

 Visit the Crystal Springs Rhododendron Garden.
 Whatever the season, this garden is the perfect wandering spot with young children.
 It’s not too big, there are all sorts of ducks, plenty of visual interest and spots to let loose.
 No admission fee on Mondays, and children 10 and under are always free.

 Go to Portland’s Peak.
 Explore Portland’s highest point, Council Crest Park.
 On a clear day, you can see five mountains from the summit: Mt.
 Hood, Mt.
 St. Helens, Mt.
 Adams, Mt.
 Jefferson and Mt.
 Rainier.